casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 ~~~~~~~~~~~~~~
 **Question**: What is the EventStore?

-**Answer**: The the CasperLabs/event-store has been deprecated and is incompatible with the node event stream.
-It is best to monitor deploy processing status via polling.
+**Answer**: The CasperLabs/event-store has been deprecated and is incompatible with the node event stream.
+It is best to monitor deploy processing status via polling port 9999, which is the event stream port of a node: ``http://<peer-ip-address>:9999``.
+Push the events of interest into a database for future reference.
+In this process, you can also get the associated finality signatures of the block of interest.

 deploy_hash vs. transfer_hash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~